tpruzina/dvc-toggler-linux/README.md

 ## Bugs

-This is barely tested, any and all bug reports are more than wellcome.
+Any and all bug reports / feature requests are more than wellcome.

-## Notes II
+## Notes

 Originally this was a much broader project, WIP title "gamePref", but due to lack of time and ultimately intrest I have scrapped the original project in 2015.
 This is a frankenstein monster created on dead bones of gamePref,